longndt/unity-2d-course/lesson0-game-development-fundamentals/theory/theory0.md

 ## 🎯 Learning Objectives

+- Understand what game development is and the main steps involved
+- Learn about popular game engines and their differences
+- Explore different game genres and their characteristics
-- Understand the key differences between web/mobile and game development
+- Understand the key differences between web and game development
 - Learn basic game development concepts and terminology
 - Navigate Unity Editor for the first time
 - Create a simple bouncing ball game